25 Under 25

 The Corporate Mentor Program, exclusively for USF business students, has partnered with Tampa Bay's executives to create a program to help.
 Volunteers in the Corporate Mentor Program are business professionals who provide guidance and opportunities for these first generation Bulls, such as the opportunity to shadow an executive at a Chamber of Commerce meeting, or the chance to tag along on a corporate presentation.

 Today's businesses are challenged with finding and retaining great employees.
 Today's students place priority on finding and keeping a great job.
-The win/win solution is epitomized in the Muma College of Business Marketing Practicum course.
+The win/win solution is epitomized in the Muma College of Business Marketing Internship course.

 Student Managed Investment Fund